aheuillet/Vicon-ROS2/README.md

 :warning: Do not forget to source the global ROS2 workspace : `source /opt/ros/dashing/setup.bash`

-First, run the following command to install the package's dependencies and build the executable :
+First, run the following command to install the package's shared libraries:

-`sudo sh install.sh`
+`sudo sh install_libs.sh`

+Then, run the following command to build the executable:

+`cd src/nexus_interface/ && colcon build`

 Once it is finished, you have to source the current workspace so that ROS2 will be able to find the executable :